Support Your Musuem

 Become a Member

-Join the museum TODAY!
-Enjoy free admission, invitations to opening receptions, generous discounts in the Museum Store, and enroll in classes at a discount!
+Join the Museum TODAY!
+Enjoy free admission, invitations to opening receptions, generous discounts in the The Shop at Polk Museum of Art, and enroll in classes at a discount!
 Upper level members receive more benefits.
 Call 863-688-7743 x249, or click HERE.

 Become a Sponsor